niess/calzone/docs/source/geometry.rst

 .. topic:: Geometric properties.

    The *origin* property defines the origin of the 3D shape in the DEM coordinates system.
-The *extra_depth* property extends the shape below the DEM's minimum elevation value.
+The *padding* property extends the shape below the DEM's minimum elevation value.

 .. topic:: Meshing type.